fishjam-dev/fishjam-docs/docs/cluster.md

 information about network topology.
 Instead, some extra network configuration might be needed.

+#### EPMD strategy

+When using EPMD to finish distribution configuration you need to set additional two flags:
+1. Give your node a name with `JF_DIST_NODE_NAME`
+2. Specify a list of nodes to connect to with `JF_DIST_NODES`

 * Jellyfish uses a service called EPMD (Erlang Port Mapper Deamon) that runs on port `4369` (TCP).
 If you run Jellyfish using Docker, you have to explicitly export this port.